 I made this Chinese New Year deco many years ago… They were faux gold nuggets… yeah fake, but I wish they were real then I will be very rich!!!!
 A pot of gold nuggets is a pot of good luck!
-I made this ages ago, thus I didn’t document any step-by-step photos.
+I made this ages ago, and I didn’t document any step-by-step photos.

 DIY Faux Gold Nuggets

-1. River stones (rounded edges), the quantity needed depends on your pot’s size.
+1. River stones (rounded edges); the quantity needed depends on your pot’s size.
 Mine is about 1 lb.

 2. Gold metallic aerosol spray paint